iTwin/synchronization-manifest-api-sample/CONTRIBUTING.md

 Need a feature or found a bug?
 Please create an [issue](https://github.com/iTwin/synchronization-manifest-api-sample/issues).

-Have a question or suggestion?
-Please create a [discussion](https://github.com/iTwin/synchronization-manifest-api-sample/discussions).

 Want to contribute by creating a pull request?
 Great!
 [Fork Synchronization Manifest API Sample](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) to get started.

 ---